alexandrazolushkina/IntelliJ/tasks_in_idea.md

 In IntelliJ IDEA, there two types of tasks:

 * Tasks that were originally created in IntelliJ IDEA.
-These are local tasks.
+These are _local tasks_.
 * Tasks that were loaded to IntelliJ IDEA from your issue tracker.
-These are tracker tasks.
+These are _tracker tasks_.
 Tracker tasks are linked with the corresponding issues in your issue tracker.
 It allows you to monitor and update them directly form IntelliJ IDEA.

 If you want to work with your issues directly from IntelliJ IDEA, ![connect the IDE to your issue tracker account](https://github.com/alexandrazolushkina/IntelliJ/blob/master/tracker_integration.md).